alexisbanda/xlack/README.md

 ## Introduction

 Xlack is a real-time messaging platform inspired by Slack, built with Laravel 11, Vue 3, and Inertia.js.
-It provides a robust, scalable, and feature-rich environment for team communication, supporting channels, direct messages, threads, user mentions, and more, all delivered in real-time via WebSockets.
+It provides a robust, scalable, and feature-rich environment for team communication, supporting channels, direct messages, threads, user mentions, and more — all delivered in real time via WebSockets.

-## Últimos cambios (Nov 2025)
+## Latest changes (Nov 2025)

-- Base de datos y seeders:
+- Database and seeders:
-    - Nuevo seeder `AdminUserSeeder` que garantiza la existencia de un usuario administrador por defecto: `admin@xlack.com` (contraseña: `admin123`) con equipo personal creado automáticamente.
+    - New `AdminUserSeeder` ensures a default admin user exists: `admin@xlack.com` (password: `admin123`) with a personal team created automatically.
-    - `DatabaseSeeder` ahora:
+    - `DatabaseSeeder` now:
-        - Crea un usuario de prueba `test@example.com` con equipo personal (contraseña: `password`).
+        - Creates a test user `test@example.com` with a personal team (password: `password`).
-        - Crea el canal `#general` en el primer equipo disponible, agrega al usuario de prueba y publica un mensaje de bienvenida.
+        - Creates the `#general` channel in the first available team, adds the test user, and posts a welcome message.
-        - Ejecuta `AdminUserSeeder` al final del seeding.
+        - Runs `AdminUserSeeder` at the end of seeding.
-- Threads (respuestas):
+- Threads (replies):
-    - Nueva migración `2025_11_11_153201_add_parent_message_id_to_messages_table.php` que añade `parent_message_id` a la tabla `messages` para soportar hilos.
+    - New migration `2025_11_11_153201_add_parent_message_id_to_messages_table.php` adds `parent_message_id` to the `messages` table to support threaded replies.
-- Realtime/WebSockets y entorno local:
+- Realtime/WebSockets and local environment:
-    - `compose.yaml` ahora expone el puerto `8080` para Reverb (`${REVERB_PORT:-8080}:8080`).
+    - `compose.yaml` now exposes port `8080` for Reverb (`${REVERB_PORT:-8080}:8080`).
-    - Nuevos scripts de conveniencia:
+    - New convenience scripts:
-        - `start-services.sh`: inicia Reverb y el Queue Worker dentro del contenedor (como usuario `sail`).
+        - `start-services.sh`: starts Reverb and the Queue Worker inside the container (as the `sail` user).
-        - `restart-all.sh`: reinicia los contenedores y luego arranca los servicios internos.
+        - `restart-all.sh`: restarts Docker containers and then starts internal services.
-    - Puertos locales relevantes: App `http://localhost`, Reverb `http://localhost:8080`, Soketi `http://localhost:6001`.
+    - Relevant local ports: App `http://localhost`, Reverb `http://localhost:8080`, Soketi `http://localhost:6001`.

 - Dashboard/Sidebar:
-    - Corregido un bug donde el sidebar mostraba todos los canales como `#general` cuando el usuario pertenecía a múltiples equipos.
-Ahora los canales del panel se filtran por el equipo activo y también se restringe la consulta del canal activo a dicho equipo.
+    - Fixed a bug where the sidebar showed all channels as `#general` when the user belonged to multiple teams.
+The dashboard channel list is now filtered by the active team, and the active-channel query is restricted to that team as well.
-    - Cómo verificar: cambia de equipo (o asegura que pertenezcas a más de un equipo con un canal `#general`) y revisa que en el sidebar sólo aparezcan los canales del equipo actual con su nombre correcto.
+    - How to verify: switch teams (or ensure you belong to more than one team each with a `#general` channel) and confirm the sidebar only shows channels for the current team with the correct names.

 ## Key Objectives